Off-Label Drug Use

 Off-label drug use is generally not backed by the level of testing and data that allows FDA approvals.
-Patients don’t have the guides and warnings that come from FDA-approved labels.
+Patients don’t have the guides and warnings that come from FDA-approved labels when using a drug off-label.
 Doctors and patients therefore don’t always have enough information about the effects and dangers of the off-label use of the drug to make informed decisions.

 Then there is the problem that clinical trials don’t always include certain patients, such as children, pregnant women and the elderly, as well as some psychiatric patients.

-Often, doctors don’t even realize the prescriptions they’re writing are for conditions or patients not approved by the FDA for the particular drugs.
+At times, doctors may not be aware of all the FDA-approved indications for the drugs that they prescribe.
 A 2009 survey found that many doctors thought some common off-label drug treatments were approved by the FDA.
-In other words, sometimes they didn’t even realize that they were prescribing the drugs off label.
+In other words, sometimes they didn’t even realize that they were prescribing the drugs off-label.

-So the responsibility falls on the patient, and in the case of children, the parent, to ask questions when receiving a prescription.
+So the responsibility should also fall on the patient, and in the case of children, the parent, to ask questions when receiving a prescription.

 Off-label drug prescribing is common in treating psychiatric disorders.
 One analysis found that 88.5 percent of all defined psychiatric disorders have no FDA-approved medication for their treatment.
 According to that analysis, for two common classes of psychiatric medications — mood stabilizers and atypical antipsychotics — there were more off-label uses than FDA-approved uses.